HerbertDoerfler/office-js-docs-pr/docs/develop/auth-with-office-dialog-api.md

 ![An image showing the relationship of the task pane and dialog browser processes.](../images/taskpane-dialog-processes.png)

-1. The first page that opens in the dialog box is a local page (or other resource) that is hosted in the add-in's domain; that is, the task pane window's domain.
+1. The first page that opens in the dialog box is a page (or other resource) that is hosted in the add-in's domain; that is, the same domain as the task pane window.
 This page can have a simple UI that says "Please wait, we are redirecting you to the page where you can sign in to *NAME-OF-PROVIDER*."
 Code in this page constructs the URL of the identity provider's sign-in page by using information that is either passed to the dialog box as described in [Pass information to the dialog box](dialog-api-in-office-add-ins.md#pass-information-to-the-dialog-box) or is hardcoded into a configuration file of the add-in, such as a web.config file.
 2. The dialog window then redirects to the sign-in page.
 The URL includes a query parameter that tells the identity provider to redirect the dialog window, after the user signs in, to a specific page.
 In this article, we'll call this page "redirectPage.html". (*This must be a page in the same domain as the host window*, so that results of the sign-in attempt can be passed to the task pane with a call of `messageParent`.)
 3. The identity provider's service processes the incoming GET request from the dialog window.
 If the user is already logged on, it immediately redirects the window to redirectPage.html and includes user data as a query parameter.
 If the user is not already signed in, the provider's sign-in page appears in the window, and the user signs in.
 For most providers, if the user cannot sign in successfully, the provider shows an error page in the dialog window and does not redirect to redirectPage.html.
 The user must close the window by selecting the **X** in the corner.
 If the user successfully signs in, the dialog window is redirected to redirectPage.html and user data is included as a query parameter.
 4. When the redirectPage.html page opens, it calls `messageParent` to report the success or failure to the task pane page and optionally also report user data or error data.
 Other possible messages include passing an access token or telling the task pane that the token is in storage.